jcwoods/DataRake/README.md

 # TODO:

-* Package as a real python module ;)
+(done) * Package as a real python module ;)
 * Add unit tests to detect regressions, measure improvements.
 * Add a configuration file.
 This would be more flexible than command line.
-* Support "git clone" of repositories rather than local files only.
 * Add common patterns from shhgit (GCP, AWS, Azure, Slack, etc).
-* Include scanning for JDBC URL patterns
+* Include scanning for credentials embedded in JDBC URL patterns
-* Allow filters to remove noisy false positives (URLs with "example.com", suppress base64 hits in .pem, .crt, id_*, etc)
 * (maybe) find a data sciency way to reduce false positives.
 Generating labelled data is fairly easy.